-In the Wyndham, et al. decision, the Court of Appeals honed in on some interesting aspects of the company’s data and security management practices, many of which highlighted seemingly inconspicuous vulnerabilities.
-For instance, the District Court held in the prior ruling that Wyndham employees’ use of the password “micros” on the company’s hotel management system was too easily guessed because the hotel’s system was developed by Microsoft.
-FTC v.
-Wyndham Worldwide Corporation, et al. (3d Cir.) at 8.
-Not exactly a glaring weakness, but it is important to take heed of the FTC’s detailed scrutiny here.
+In the Wyndham decision, the Court of Appeals honed in on inconspicuous vulnerabilities in the company’s data security program.
+For instance, the District Court held that Wyndham employees’ use of the password “micros” on the company’s hotel management system was too easily guessed because the hotel’s system was developed by Microsoft.
 Most of the other mishaps highlighted by the FTC were a bit more intuitive, including:

 - Wyndham’s failure to use comprehensive firewalls to limit access between hotel property management systems, the corporate network, and the Internet.

-- Wyndham permitted at least one hotel to connect to the Wyndham Network with an out-of-date operating system that had not received a security update in over three years’ time.
+- Wyndham’s failure to limit access to its network.
+One hotel was able to connect to the Wyndham Network with an out-of-date operating system that had not received a security update in over three years’ time.

-- Wyndham did not use adequate encryption because it stored hotel payment information as plain text.
+- Wyndham’s failure to use adequate encryption method.
+The multi-national corporation stored payment information as plain text.

-The Court of Appeals also took issue with the fact that the hotel’s three cyber attacks were executed in nearly the exact same fashion, demonstrating to the Court that Wyndham had failed to follow proper incident response procedures by not learning from previous breaches.
-In response, Wyndham argued that although the FTC had indeed highlighted the need for it to beef up its cybersecurity measures, the FTC had failed to prove that the company’s data security practices fell within the plain meaning of the word “unfair,” as used in the FTC Act, 15 U.S.C. § 45(a); especially since the company was itself a victim to attacks and had committed no affirmative wrong.
+In response, Wyndham argued that although the FTC had highlighted the need for enhanced cybersecurity measures, it failed to prove that the company’s data security practices fell into “unfair” territory, as outlined in the FTC Act; especially since the company was a, attack victim that had committed no affirmative wrong.
 This argument was summarily dismissed by the Court of Appeals, reasoning that “[a]lthough unfairness claims usually involve actual and completed harms, they may also be brought on the basis of likely rather than actual injury” (emphasis added).
 FTC v.
 Wyndham Worldwide Corporation, et al. (3d Cir.) at 20.